-* Professional Training Program Opportunities & Career Skills Offered:
+Specific Training & Career Skills Offered*:

-- Advanced botany and vegetation monitoring techniques
+- Advanced botany and comprehensive vegetation monitoring techniques

 - Herbarium vouchering and collections

-- Native plant propagation, collection, pruning and care
+- Native plant propagation and greenhouse care

-- Sustainable landscaping and design
+- Sustainable landscaping and habitat design

-- Invasive species management
+- Invasive species identification and management

 - Project design and reporting

-- Plot delineation and photo point documentation
+- Research plot delineation and photo point documentation

-- Arc GIS software applications, plant accessioning and map making
+- ArcGIS software applications and map making

 - Grant writing, project management and budgeting

-- Monarch rearing and tagging methods
+- Citizen science monitoring, including monarch butterfly rearing and tagging*

-- Pond and wetland management
+- Stream, pond, and wetland conservation and management

 - Sustainable agriculture practices, soil testing and erosion control methods

-- Wildlife nesting structure installation and maintenance
+- Wildlife nesting structure installation, monitoring and maintenance

-- Prairie establishment
+- Prairie habitat establishment and maintenance

-- Prescribed fire management
+- Prescribed fire management techniques*